 Storage virtualization is the pooling of physical storage from multiple storage devices into what appears to be a single storage device -- or pool of available storage capacity -- that is managed from a central console.
 The technology relies on software to identify available storage capacity from physical devices and to then aggregate that capacity as a pool of storage that can be used by traditional architecture servers or in a virtual environment by virtual machines (VMs).

-The virtual storage software intercepts I/O requests from physical or virtual machines and sends those requests to the appropriate physical location of the storage devices that are part of the overall pool of storage in the virtualized environment.
+The virtual storage software intercepts input/output (I/O) requests from physical or virtual machines and sends those requests to the appropriate physical location of the storage devices that are part of the overall pool of storage in the virtualized environment.
 To the user, the various storage resources that make up the pool are unseen, so the virtual storage appears like a single physical drive, share or logical unit number (LUN) that can accept standard reads and writes.

 A very basic form of storage virtualization is represented by a software virtualization layer between the hardware of a storage resource and a host -- a personal computer (PC), a server or any device accessing the storage -- that makes it possible for operating systems (OSes) and applications to access and use the storage.
 Even a RAID array can sometimes be considered a type of storage virtualization.
-Multiple physical disks in the array are presented to the user as a single storage device that, in the background, replicates data to multiple disks to improve I/O performance and to protect data in case a single drive fails.
+Multiple physical drives in the array are presented to the user as a single storage device that, in the background, stripes and replicates data to multiple disks to improve I/O performance and to protect data in case a single drive fails.

 There are two basic methods of virtualizing storage: file-based or block-based.
 File-based storage virtualization is a specific use case, applied to network-attached storage (NAS) systems.
-Using the Server Message Block (SMB) or Common Internet File System (CIFS) in Windows server environments, or Network File System (NFS) protocols, file-based storage virtualization breaks the dependency in a normal NAS array between the data being accessed and the location of physical memory.
-This enables the NAS system to better handle file migration in the background, which will help improve performance.
+Using the Server Message Block (SMB) or Common Internet File System (CIFS) in Windows server environments, or Network File System (NFS) protocols for Linux systems, file-based storage virtualization breaks the dependency in a normal NAS array between the data being accessed and the location of physical memory.
+The pooling of NAS resources makes it easier to handle file migrations in the background, which will help improve performance.
 Typically, NAS systems are not that complex to manage, but storage virtualization greatly simplifies the task of managing multiple NAS devices via a single management console.

 An early version of block-based virtualization was IBM's SAN Volume Controller (SVC), now called IBM Spectrum Virtualize.
 The software runs on an appliance or storage array and creates a single pool of storage by virtualizing LUNs attached to servers connected to storage controllers.
 Spectrum Virtualize also enables customers to tier block data to public cloud storage.

 Another early storage virtualization product was Hitachi Data Systems' TagmaStore Universal Storage Platform, now known as Hitachi Virtual Storage Platform (VSP).
 Hitachi's array-based storage virtualization enabled customers to create a single pool of storage across separate arrays, even those from other leading storage vendors.

 Storage virtualization today usually refers to capacity that is accumulated from multiple physical devices and then made available to be reallocated in a virtualized environment.
-Modern IT methodologies, such as hyper-converged infrastructure (HCI), take advantage of virtual storage, in addition to virtual compute power and often virtual network capacity.
+Modern IT methodologies, such as hyper-converged infrastructure (HCI) and containerization, take advantage of virtual storage, in addition to virtual compute power and often virtual network capacity.

 There are multiple ways storage can be applied to a virtualized environment:

 Host-based storage virtualization is software-based and most often seen in HCI systems and cloud storage.
-In this case, the host, or a hyper-converged system made up of multiple hosts, presents virtual drives of a set capacity to the guest machines, whether they are VMs in an enterprise environment or PCs accessing cloud storage.
+In this type of virtualization, the host, or a hyper-converged system made up of multiple hosts, presents virtual drives of varying capacity to the guest machines, whether they are VMs in an enterprise environment, physical servers or PCs accessing file shares or cloud storage.
 All of the virtualization and management are done at the host level via software, and the physical storage can be almost any device or array.
 Some server OSes have virtualization capabilities built in such as Windows Server Storage Spaces.

 Array-based storage virtualization most commonly refers to the method in which a storage array acts as the primary storage controller and runs virtualization software, enabling it to pool the storage resources of other arrays and to present different types of physical storage for use as storage tiers.
-How much of a storage tier is made up of solid-state drives (SSDs) or HDDs on the various virtualized storage arrays; the physical location and specific array is hidden from the servers or users accessing the storage.
+A storage tier may comprise solid-state drives (SSDs) or HDDs on the various virtualized storage arrays; the physical location and specific array is hidden from the servers or users accessing the storage.

 Network-based storage virtualization is the most common form used in enterprises today.
-A network device, such as a smart switch or purpose-built server, connects to all storage devices in a Fibre Channel (FC) storage area network (SAN) and presents the storage in the storage network as a single, virtual pool.
+A network device, such as a smart switch or purpose-built server, connects to all storage devices in an FC or iSCSI SAN and presents the storage in the storage network as a single, virtual pool.